nuxt/content/starters/docs/content/writing.md

 category: Getting started
 ---

-First of all, create a `content/` directory in your Nuxt project:
+First of all, create a `content/` directory in your project:

 ```bash
 content/